 Changing Places

-Announced in the 2022-23 October Budget, The Australian Government is investing $32.2 million from 2022 to 2026 to offer one-third of the funding required to build a Changing Places facility in Local Government Areas currently without one.
+Announced in the 2022-23 October Budget, The Australian Government is investing $32.2 million from 2022 to 2026 to offer up to half of the funding required to build Changing Places facilities in Local Government Areas across Australia.

-Changing Places facilities are larger than standard accessible toilets and has extra features and more space to meet the needs of people with disability and their carers.
+Changing Places facilities are larger than standard accessible toilets and have extra features and more space to meet the needs of people with disability and their carers.

 A Changing Places toilet facility allows individuals with high support needs to take part in all elements of community life, without having to limit their time out due to concerns about being able to access a suitable toilet.
 Changing Places provide suitable facilities for people who are not accommodated by standard accessible toilets.